lightaprs/LightAPRS-1.0/README.md

 **Q. What kind of antenna do i need to use on LightAPRS?**

 A. You can use any type.
-For airborne projects (such as balloons, rockets, rc planes, drones, etc.) we suggest quarter wave dipole antenna becuase this makes your payload lighter.
+For airborne projects (such as balloons, rockets, rc planes, drones, etc.) we suggest quarter wave monopole antenna becuase this makes your payload lighter.
 So just cut a light 50 cm. wire and solder it to antenna footprint (A1) Since your payload is airborn and wavelenght is 2 meters, you don't need a wire for ground.

 <img src="images/lightaprs-monopole-wire-antenna-connection.jpg" width="600">